Last Updated on February 22, 2023 by Maggie McKneely

 Widely considered to be the founding father of Renaissance architecture, Brunelleschi spent years doing what many considered impossible – building a monument that echoed the magnificence of the ancient Roman buildings.
 To build a dome comparable (and ultimately larger) to that of the Pantheon in Rome, Brunelleschi had to reinvent the engineering techniques to do so, which had been lost through the centuries.

-The book embellishes slightly on what was known about his life and includes a commentary of interactions between him and his workers as patrons.
-It also illustrates many of the social constructs of 15th century Florence and touches on influential people and landmarks in the city.
+The book embellishes slightly on what was known about his life and includes a commentary on interactions between him and his workers as patrons.
+It also illustrates many of the social constructs of 15th-century Florence and touches on influential people and landmarks in the city.
 This book is a wonderful read if Florence is part of your Italy itinerary – the roof on the Duomo is still the largest brickwork dome in the world today.